 Great Entrepreneurs Are Creative Thinkers

-How do you maximize creativity at work and succeed at innovation?
-Gallup has created a really useful profile on the creative thinker in business to help you innovate.
-Use the tips below as a coaching tool to help you and your team develop winning ideas, and convert them into successful innovations.
+Gallup has created the Entrepreneurial StrengthsFinder profile to help you maximize creativity and innovate.
+Use the tips below as a coaching tool to help you (and your team) develop winning ideas and convert them into successful innovations.

 Creative business builders are constantly thinking of novel ways to propel their business forward